Denver Wrongful Death Lawyers

 - Negligence: A failure to act reasonably under the existing circumstances to reasonably protect the safety and wellbeing of those around you.
 This standard is called reasonable care.

-- Damages: Injuries, harms and losses resulting from the act of another.
+- Damages (general): Injuries, harms and losses resulting from the act of another.
 Common examples are economic damages like medical bills, lost wages, funeral expenses, and property damage, as well as non-economic damages like pain, suffering, grief, loss of guidance and support, loss of companionship, mental anguish, and emotional distress.

 Negligence, damages, and causation are the three major questions that judges and juries will decide in a wrongful death case.
 Some examples of wrongful death cases include deaths that resulted from: